 5. Reading aloud creates a family bond, especially if there are siblings listening as well.
 Your children will fondly look back on their memories of listening to you read aloud, giggle over how you did “all the voices,” and fondly recall favorites stories heard at your knee.
 Just because a book is considered “children’s” literature, doesn’t mean it’s childish.
 Many of my favorite books are written for children!
 A good story is a good story, and you will find that you enjoy many great books just as much (if not more!) than you children.

 Some of my favorite memories are of reading aloud to my children.
 I just finished reading aloud The Hobbit with my twins, and my oldest daughter kept trying to listen in as she did her school work in the other room.
 I read it aloud to her a few years ago, and it is still one of her all time favorite stories.
-Now I can’t wait until my youngest is old enough so I can help her discover Middle Earth and all of it’s charms.
+Now I can’t wait until my youngest is old enough so I can help her discover Middle Earth and all of it’s charms too.

 4. Reading aloud will help to stimulate their imagination.
 When you read aloud, you don’t have to choose books at any particular reading level.
-So while you daughter is just getting comfortable with easy chapter books, you can read aloud books far above her level.
+So while your child is just getting comfortable with easy chapter books, you can read aloud books far above their level.
 You can expose them to fantasy worlds full of talking animals, knights and battles, distant countries…the literary world is open to you!
 Literature is peopled with characters that your children will want to emulate and filled with places they’ll want to pretend.
 Poetry will fill their minds with beautiful language and spark their own creativity with words and stories.

 3. Literature will expose them to difficult ideas and situations in a safe way.
 Life is full of hard truths, and what better way to learn of them than from a beautifully written story read to them by someone they love and trust?
-Charlotte’s Web shows that sometimes, a beloved friend dies, not from any terrible illness or violent act, but simply because it’s part of life.
-Literature will also build empathy – they’ll put themselves in the characters place, wondering how they would react in the same situation.
+Charlotte’s Web shows that sometimes a beloved friend dies, not from any terrible illness or violent act, but simply because it’s part of life.
+Literature will also build empathy — they’ll put themselves in the characters place, wondering how they would react in the same situation.

 2. Reading aloud to your children can increase their vocabulary.
 Again, because you aren’t limited to choosing books within their reading level, you can expose them to a world of beautiful language.
-This will also help build their thinking skills – rather than interrupt the story to ask about a particular word, they’ll be more apt to use context clues to try and figure it out themselves.
+This will also help build their thinking skills.
+Rather than interrupt the story to ask about a particular word, they’ll be more apt to use context clues to try and figure it out themselves.

 Emily Cook is the author and creator of the secular homeschool curriculum Build Your Library, a literature-based K-12 program infused with the teachings of Charlotte Mason.
 She writes full year lesson plans as well as shorter topical unit studies.
 Emily has been homeschooling her four children in Southern NH for 17 years.
 She is passionate about reading aloud to children of all ages and loves to share her love of literature with others.
 She and her family also makes incredibly dorky videos about homeschooling, books and more on Youtube at ARRRGH!
 Schooling.
 You can follow her on Facebook, Twitter and Pinterest.